Darwin T. Turner: Academic career

 After completing a Master's degree in English and American literature in 1949, he married Edna Bonner and began teaching at Clark College, Atlanta.
 In 1952, he became an assistant professor at Morgan State College.
 While teaching, he continued his studies at the University of Chicago where he graduated with a PhD by the age of 25.

 From 1957 to 1959, Turner was the Chair of the English department at Florida A&M University.
 He then joined the faculty of North Carolina A&T State University, becoming dean of the university's graduate school in 1966.
 He and Bonner divorced in 1961, and he married schoolteacher Maggie Jean Lewis in 1968.
 He had three children.
 He became frustrated by the lack of emphasis placed on the liberal arts at technical universities, and left to join the University of Michigan in 1970.
 Turner's contemporary Melba Joyce Boyd described him as a "perfectionist" who felt that he had to be without flaw in his academic and personal life in order to overcome racial prejudice.

 In 1972, Turner joined the faculty at University of Iowa's newly created Afro-American studies program, which was being developed by Robert A. Corrigan.
 Turner was the Chair of African American Studies at University of Iowa from 1972 until 1991.
 He was named Distinguished Professor of English in 1984.
-During his tenure he expanded the field of African American studies, creating courses in African American history and culture.
+During his tenure he expanded the field of African American studies, creating courses in African-American history and culture.
 Turner also instructed educators in those fields, and presented yearly seminars at the Summer Institute.

-Over the course of his career, Turner edited and authored over 17 books, and wrote over a hundred articles, book reviews and other works.
+Over the course of his career, Turner edited and authored more than 17 books, and wrote more than a hundred articles, book reviews and other works.
 His work drew attention to the accomplishments of Black artists and intellectuals.

 Turner died on February 11, 1991, at Mercy Hospital in Iowa City, Iowa.
-At the time of his death he was completing a collection of his own writings which was published posthumously as Black Drama in America in 1994.
+At the time of his death he was completing a collection of his own writings, which was published posthumously as Black Drama in America in 1994.